-St. Paul’s Church is looking to the future as the congregation recognizes the new leadership positions which were filled at the Annual Meeting on January 20th.
+St. Paul’s Church is looking to the future as the congregation recognizes the new leadership positions filled at the Annual Meeting on January 20th.
 Berni Steinbach begins his first three-year vestry term at Put-in-Bay.
-Clark Davies and Melinda Myers were both re-elected to a second three year term.
+Clark Davies and Melinda Myers were both re-elected to a second three-year term.
 Jeanne Burgess, Senior Warden, thanked Doraine Toms for six years on St. Paul’s vestry.
 She was not eligible for a third term.
-Paula Hubner and Mella Davies were elected to represent St. Paul’s at the North Central Mission Area Council comprised of a dozen Episcopal Churches in our area.
+Paula Hubner and Mella Davies were elected to represent St. Paul’s at the North Central Mission Area Council, comprised of a dozen Episcopal Churches in our area.

-The NCMAC provided over 25% of the funding for St. Paul’s food pantry this winter.
+The NCMAC provided over 25% of St. Paul’s food pantry funding this winter.
 St. Paul’s is a gift to the community providing a witness to Christian faith and action.
-Several groups meet at St. Paul ’s including the Brownie Girl Scouts.
+Several groups meet at St. Paul ’s, including the Brownie Girl Scouts.
 Meeting space is just one of the ways St. Paul’s supports this community.
-St. Paul’s revised the parish mission statement at the Jan 20th 2013 Annual Meeting.
+St. Paul’s revised the parish mission statement at the Jan 20th, 2013 Annual Meeting.
 St. Paul’s parish mission is: To welcome all people, encourage Christian growth and proclaim the Gospel by word and deed.

-Thinking about our Future … Our Leadership Team met on Sunday, January 20 to review and rework our Mission Plan.
-This is necessary preparation in advance of moving forward with the call process that will lead to a new mission developer joining our work on the island.
+Thinking about our Future … Our Leadership Team met on Sunday, January 20, to review and rework our Mission Plan.
+This is a necessary preparation for moving forward with the call process that will lead to a new mission developer joining our work on the island.

-February Worship changes … Due to the Winter Break at Put-in-Bay Schools we will not be gathering for worship on the two middle Sundays in February 10 and 17.
+February Worship changes … Due to the Winter Break at Put-in-Bay Schools, we will not gather for worship on the two middle Sundays on February 10 and 17.
 Worship on Sunday, February 3, will be led by Pastor Ralph Schibler.
 And worship on Sunday, February 24, will be led by Jim and Linda Stauffer.
 All services are at 1:30 p.m. at Mother of Sorrows.
-Come and join us for worship
+Come and join us for worship.